 When you create a new corporation in Canada and prepare your Articles of Incorporation, you'll have to set up shares and share classes.
-This article explains three share classes that may be used when setting up a new corporation in Canada (Common Voting Shares, Common Non-Voting Shares, and Preferred Shares) and explains when and why you might want to use each share class.
+This article explains three share series that may be used when setting up a new corporation in Canada — common voting shares, common non-voting shares and preferred shares — and explains when and why you might want to use each share class.